FP&A Salary Guide Based on Experience

 This role is the first level of the FP&A team that really starts to think about what the information is saying and what decisions this may lead to.

-While an FP&A Analyst may calculate certain metrics or KPIs, an FP&A Senior Analyst will know and be able to communicate the meaningfulness of the information.
-Responsibilities may include:
+While an FP&A analyst may calculate certain metrics or KPIs, an FP&A senior analyst will know and be able to communicate the information’s meaningfulness.

-• Complete sensitivity analysis on the impact of revenue, cost, and profits considering macroeconomic variables changes such as the US Fed Rate increases.
+• Complete sensitivity analysis on the impact of revenue, cost, and profits, considering macroeconomic variables such as the US Fed Rate increase.

 • Build a scenario analysis given the strategic and tactical business decisions being evaluated.